-- CANCEL Signals cruise system to disengage without losing current speed memory setting. - ON/OFF Cycles cruise system ON and OFF. - RES (RESUME) Actuates cruise resume function of engine controller. - SET Actuates cruise set function of the engine controller.
+- CANCEL Signals cruise system to disengage without losing the current speed memory setting. - ON/OFF Cycles cruise system ON and OFF. - RES (RESUME) Actuates cruise resume function of engine controller. - SET Actuates cruise set function of the engine controller.

-Do not use cruise control in heavy traffic or on winding, slippery or unpaved roads.
-Do not shift the transmission into "N" (Neutral) with cruise control on.
+Do not use cruise control in heavy traffic or on roads that are winding, slippery or unpaved.
+Do not shift the transmission into "N" (Neutral) with the cruise control on.
 High engine RPM run up will occur until the cruise control is turned off.